Lordfirespeed/Lethal-Company-Augmented-Enhancer/README.md

 The `threats` command can be added to the terminal, which provides additional information about the environment's danger level due to enemy threats.

+### Lightswitch Command
+The `lights` command group can be added to the terminal, which allows you to control the ship's interior lights in case the light switch 'goes missing'.

 ### Days Per Quota
 Assignment Duration (Days Per Quota): The quota assignment duration can be configured, including variable options similar to Dynamic Deadline.